batiste/django-page-cms/doc/navigation-template-tags.rst

 ===============================================

 Presenting a navigational structure to the user is an common task on every website.
-Django-django_gerbi.cms offers various template tags which can be used to create a site navigation menu.
+Gerbi CMS offers various template tags which can be used to create a site navigation menu.

 .. contents::
     :local:

-django_gerbi.menu
+gerbi_menu
 =================

-The django_gerbi.menu tag displays the whole navigation tree, including all subdjango_gerbi.
+The gerbi_menu tag displays the whole navigation tree, including all subpages.
-This is useful for smaller sites which do not have a large number of django_gerbi.
+This is useful for smaller sites which do not have a large number of pages.

 Use the following snippet in your template::

     <ul>
-    {% for page in django_gerbi.navigation %}
+    {% for page in pages_navigation %}
-        {% django_gerbi.menu page %}
+        {% gerbi_menu page %}
     {% endfor %}
     </ul>

-The django_gerbi.menu tag uses the `django_gerbi.menu.html` template to render the navigation menu.
+The gerbi_menu tag uses the `django_gerbi/menu.html` template to render the navigation menu.
 By default, the menu is rendered as a nested list::

     <ul>